William Breeze: Early life and career

 Breeze came from a military family.
 Son of a US Army serviceman, he was born in Paris, France, where his father, Colonel Breeze, was on a tour of duty.
-Breeze spent his childhood accompanying his father, who had a distinguished military career, on many tours of duty across the United States, staying with him at various US military bases, including Fort Meade where a remote viewing program took place; Nellis Air Force Base, located in close proximity to Groom Dry Lake Air Force Base in Nevada, which is a highly classified remote detachment 83 miles (134 km) north-northwest of Las Vegas closely linked to UFO phenomena; Fort Bragg, where "Project Jedi" was run by Special Forces; and Montauk Air Force Station, at the eastern tip of Long Island, which was later associated with supposed time travel experiments as part of the Montauk Project.
+Breeze spent his childhood accompanying his father, who had a distinguished military career, on many tours of duty across the United States, staying with him at various US military bases, including Fort Meade, Nellis Air Force Base, and Fort Bragg, at the eastern tip of Long Island.
 In the 1970s Breeze studied literature at Harvard University.

 In late 1970s, Breeze helped to publish Aleister Crowley's Magical and Philosophical Commentaries on The Book of the Law; Breeze was co-owner of the publishing company, 93 Publishing.

 O.T.O. succession

 In 1979, when Breeze was 24 years old, he met Grady McMurtry.
 Ten years earlier, McMurtry and his wife, known as Soror Meral, had re-established Ordo Templi Orientis by invoking the emergency orders from Crowley given to McMurtry in the “Caliphate letters”, which gave McMurtry authority (subject to previous OHO's approval) to "take charge of the whole work of the Order in California to reform the Order".
 In 1982 McMurtry granted Breeze a charter to form an Ordo Templi Orientis lodge in Canada.
 In 1983 Breeze founded Phoenix lodge in Montreal becoming a Master of it.

 McMurtry served as the head of Ordo Templi Orientis until his death in 1985.
 In that year, Breeze succeeded McMurtry as Acting Outer Head of OTO, after all active IX-degree members met in order to elect McMurtry's successor.
-He was nominated by Helen Parsons-Smith, a widow of Wilfred Talbot Smith, who was a founder of Agape Lodge.
+He was nominated by Helen Parsons Smith, a widow of Wilfred Talbot Smith, who was a founder of Agape Lodge.
 Upon his election, Breeze assumed the responsibility of raising the O.T.O. to greater heights and of reconstituting the A∴A∴, with a view to re-establish two orders the way Crowley originally envisaged.
+Unfortunately, Breeze is a failed Probationer and had no authority to "reconstitute" the A∴A∴ in any capacity.
 Over the next decade, Breeze spent his time establishing International Headquarters and chartering new Lodges.
 By the end of the twentieth century, the organization had grown to several thousand members.